kwonus/Quelle/Quelle-AVX.md

 **or:** In Boolean logic, **or** means that any term constitutes a match.
 With Quelle, *or* is represented by the semi-colon ( **;** ) or plus (+) between SEARCH clauses.

 **not:** In Boolean logic, means that the feature must not be found.
-With Quelle, *not* is represented by a hyphen+colon ( **-:** ) and applies to individual features within a search segment within the search clause.
+With Quelle, *not* is represented by the hyphen ( **-** ) and applies to individual features within a fragment of a search expression.
 It is best used in conjunction with other features, because any non-match will be included in results.

-hyphen+colon ( **-:** ) means that any non-match satisfies the search condition.
+hyphen ( **-** ) means that any non-match satisfies the search condition.
 Used by itself, it would likely return every verse.
 Therefore, it should be used judiciously.

 ### Appendix B. Specialized Search tokens in AVX-Quelle